Beyonce Songwriters – Over 60 on Lemonade?

 I want to talk to you today about singing with simplicity.

-I was chatting with another voice coach this week about what fires them up, musically and vocally speaking.
+I was chatting with another vocal coach this week about what fires them up, musically and vocally speaking.
 This coach (female) is massively into RnB, soul, etc. THAT’S their bag.
 People should be going to them, not necessarily to polish their technique on a foundational level, but because this coach gets most fired up about styling the voice in the way that they & their students want.

 This is awesome.
 I love this.
 It shows an understanding of who they are, and (most importantly) WHY they do what they do.